Amrzohdi/eventbrite/README.md

 3 - `bundle install`

-    you should have postgres installed and have eventbrite role with CREATEDB LOGIN
+    you should have postgres installed and have eventbrite role with CREATEDB LOGIN and password eventbrite

 4 - `rake db:create db:migrate db:seed`